vadimi/SharePoint-Mvc/README.md

 ### Configuration steps
 #### Follow the following guide.

 1\.
+Reference **SPMvc.Core.dll** in your solution.

+2\.
 Add SharePoint module with HttpHandler, for example App.ashx.
 The code behind of the handler should be the following:

 ```cs
 public class App : SPMvcHttpHandler<AppMvcRegistration>